Dribble your way to a Saskatchewan Rattlers Game!

 Atmosphere

-Before I finish up, I wanted to note that the end of the game is different from a regular basketball game.
+Before I finish, I wanted to note that the end of the game is different from a regular basketball game.
 In the CEBL, the game doesn't end when the time runs out.
 There is a rule called Elam Ending or Target Score.
-When there are four minutes remaining in the fourth quarter, the next dead ball results in the clock being turned off.
-A target score is then set, which is, the leading team's score plus nine points.
-The game is over whenever the first team reaches the target score, which this game the Rattlers got the WIN!
+When four minutes remain in the fourth quarter, the next deadball turns the clock off.
+A target score is set, and the game is over whenever the first team reaches the target score.
+Every game we have gone to has been a blast.
+The skill level of the players is incredible, and the game is exciting from start to finish.